Birch bark manuscript: Sanskrit and Brāhmī manuscripts

 A fragment of a birch bark scroll in Sanskrit, in the Brāhmī script, was part of the British Library Gandhara scroll collection.
-It is presumed to be from North India, dating to sometime during the first few centuries CE.
+It is presumed to be from Taxila, dating to sometime during the first few centuries CE.
 Birch bark manuscripts in Brāhmī script were discovered in an ancient Buddhist monastery in Jaulian, near Taxila in the Punjab in Pakistan, and dated to the 5th century CE.

 The Bakhshali manuscript consists of seventy birch bark fragments written in Sanskrit and Prakrit, in the Śāradā script.
 Based on the language and content, it is estimated to be from the 2nd to 3rd century CE.
 The text discusses various mathematical techniques.

 A large collection of birch bark scrolls were discovered in Afghanistan during the civil war in the late 20th and early 21st centuries, possibly in the Bamiyan Caves.
 The approximately 3,000 scroll fragments are in Sanskrit or Buddhist Sanskrit, in the Brāhmī script, and date to a period from the 2nd to 8th century CE.

 The Bower Manuscript is one of the oldest Sanskrit texts on birch bark in the Brāhmī script.
 It includes several texts covering subjects including a medical treatise and proverbs.
 It was discovered in Kucha (currently in Aksu Prefecture in Xinjiang, China), an ancient Buddhist kingdom on the northern Silk Road, and is estimated to be from around 450 CE.

 The Gilgit Manuscripts were Buddhist texts discovered in the Gilgit area of Pakistan in 1931 and include various sutras, including the Lotus Sutra, along with folk tales, medicine, and philosophy.
 They are dated to approximately the 5th to 6th centuries AD, and were written in Buddhist Sanskrit in the Śāradā script.

 Manuscripts containing the Devīkavaca text, a hymn praising the goddess Durga, were thought to protect the person who carries them from evil influences like an amulet or charm.
 An example of one of these texts in Devanagari script from Nepal is held at Cambridge University Library (MS Add.
 1578).

 Birch bark is still used in some parts of India and Nepal for writing sacred mantras.
 This practice was first mentioned c.
 8th or 9th century CE, in the Lakshmi Tantra.

 In Indian sculpture, a birch bark manuscript is easily identified by the droop.
 A palm leaf manuscript is stiff.